Trapeziectomy: aftercare advice

 Information for patients from the Orthopaedic Hand Service

 You have undergone surgery to remove the small bone at the base of your thumb.
-Over the next few weeks you will be given advice by your therapist about your rehabilitation and the management of your hand.
-Getting a good result from this surgery is directly related to the effort you put into your rehabilitation, so please follow the advice and guidance below.
+Over the next few weeks your therapist will give you advice about your rehabilitation and the management of your hand.

 When can I return to my daily activities?

-Two to six weeks after your surgery
+2 to 6 weeks after your surgery

 thumb-bend-and-straighten.jpg